 Successful Small Firm Practice Preliminary Course Syllabus 2015

-This is a 3–page, 92 kb PDF document
+This is a four–page, PDF document: Download here

-Registration for 2015 is not yet open.
-When 2015 registration is open, to register, email email@example.com with "Course" in the subject line.
+To register, email email@example.com with "Course" in the subject line.
 You may register for the entire ten-week Course or individual sessions (see the schedule above).
 When registering, specify "day" or "evening" sessions and either "full ten-week Course" or the specific sessions you will attend.
 You may attend a mix of day and evening sessions.
 An excellent book to read in preparation for the Course is Brian Tannebaum's The Practice.

 This program will be presented by Daniel M. Mills, assistant director of the Practice Management Advisory Service and Rochelle D. Washington, senior staff attorney of the D.C.
 Practice Management Advisory Service.
 Mr. Mills and Ms. Washington combined have over 35 years of experience managing a small firm practice.
-Mr. Mills has six years of experience leading the D.C.
+Mr. Mills has seven years of experience leading the D.C.
 Bar’s Basic Training and Beyond program and D.C.
 Bar Continuing Legal Education sessions on trust accounts and fee agreements.
 E–mail firstname.lastname@example.org for more information or to register.